akshayud/akshayud.github.io/README.md

 You can use the [editor on GitHub](https://github.com/akshayud/akshayud.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Something about me:
+## Something about me

-I currently in my first year of graduate studies at the University of Delaware in Newark,DE .
-My current major is Computer Engineering.
-Last semester my major focussed on courses in Cybersecurity and an Computer Architectures course.
-My Undergrad major was Electrical Engineering.
+I am currently in my first year of graduate studies at the University of Delaware in Newark,DE .
+My current major is Computer Engineering.Last semester my major focussed on courses in Cybersecurity, and an Computer Architecture course.
+My Undergrad major was Electronics Engineering.
+This page will give you a comprehensive overview of all my projects.

 ### Markdown